youssefaltai/gso/README.md

 **If you found any of this confusing or unclear, please refer to the examples.**

-If you are familiar with class diagrams, this might be useful:

 ## How to install

 Make sure you have `pip` installed, then open a terminal window, and type: